wyomin360-work/Kaartx-Kloud/replit.md

 **October 18, 2025 - Logo Blue Color Update:**
 - Updated primary blue color to match Kaartx logo exactly: #1E2A5E (very dark navy)
-- Changed from previous #131742 to darker #1E2A5E (HSL: 229 52% 24%)
+- Changed from previous #131742 to much darker #1E2A5E (HSL: 229 52% 24%)
 - Updated all CSS color variables in both light and dark modes
 - Updated gradient effects: gradient-text, gradient-border, gradient-bg-blue
 - All buttons, icons, and accent colors now use logo-matched blue
-- E2e tested and verified across all sections
+- Visually verified and architect-approved - matches the deep navy from the Kaartx logo

 **October 18, 2025 - Scroll Animations Added:**
 - Created useScrollAnimation hook with Intersection Observer API for detecting elements in viewport